The Management Team

-Clare first joined Trust Council in the 1990's and the Board of Trustees in 2000.
-Clare is a farmer, field naturalist and species recorder, as well as being an active member of her local Area Group and Director of the Trust's subsidiary company, Lapwings Consultants Limited.
+Clare first joined the Trust’s Council in 1990 and the Board of Trustees in 2000.
+Clare is a farmer, field naturalist and species recorder.
+As well as being an active member of her local Area Group, member of Agriculture Team and Wayside Warden she is a Director of the Trust's subsidiary company, Lapwings Consultants Limited.

 Cliff is a Chartered Scientists (CSci) and a Fellow of the Institute of Food Science and Technology, now a retired Senior Manager of United Biscuits.
 Cliff has been a Trust Volunteer Reserve Manager and Natural England Volunteer Warden at Saltfleetby-Theddlethorpe NNR for the past 27 years.
 As Trustee, Cliff work as Clerk of the Trust Coast & Marine Team and represents the team on the Humber Advisory Group.
 Cliff is also a member of the Marine Stewardship Council, Fish Forum and various Food and Drink Federation committees, and carries out survey work for BTO/RSPB/WWT/WeBS.